marvinmoyco/fdtd-code/readme.md

 ##### Notes:
-* The package manager used in installing the different libraries used in this repo is CMake.
-The instructions in installing CMake in Ubuntu 20.4 is shown [here](https://askubuntu.com/questions/355565/how-do-i-install-the-latest-version-of-cmake-from-the-command-line).
+* Libraries used are header-only type so no need to compile them.
+Just include the directories of the necessary libraries in the makefile before compiling.
+* Migrated the FDTD Code to C++ but still currently using matplotlib for the plotting.

+##### Current Issues:

+###### FDTD
+1. Sinusoidal source propagate backwards (towards the left).
+2. Grid dispersion (I think) is present since weird oscillations in the grid is observed to start at the end of the computational domain.
+3. PABC still reflects some energy and do propagate all of the energy outside the computational domain.
-* Currently using numpy and matplotlib for ease of use.
-The code will be migrated to C++ once the code is complete.
+4. Integration of gnuplot to the current code is still underway.

 #### Libraries Used: